PhoenixTales/phoenix-docs/story/characters.md

 * Drago // ...
 * Earon // Only KDF in 0.64b
 * Hellfire // Only KDF in 0.56c
-* Kiró // KdF Leader in Story 3.3
+* Kiró // KDF Leader in Story 3.3
 * Lotho // Only KDF in the Novel
 * Lusa // changed from "Looser", dead Apprentice in 0.56c
 * Milten // "der Deserteur"